deckee-development/work-at-deckee/front-end-senior/README.md

 Imagine being one of the earliest team members at Waze, building a product that would eventually be used by millions of people worldwide.
 What if you had the chance to design and build something that changes an entire industry?

-That's what we're trying to do here at Deckee – build the 'Waze for Boats'.
-One of a kind software that is changing the way boaters plan, explore, socialise, and stay informed and safe on the water.
+That's what we're doing here at Deckee.
+We're building the 'Waze for Boats' – one of a kind software that is changing the way boaters plan, explore, socialise, and stay informed and safe on the water.

-We're off to a great start and we are beginning to build out our development team and looking for people that can help us pull that off.
+We're off to a great start and we are beginning to build out our development team with talented people that can help us pull off this big vision.

 # About You

-Ultimately, you are already set up as a consultant, contractor or freelancer (read: _a professional operator_) or are looking to set yourself up in a professional capacity.
+You are already set up as a consultant, contractor or freelancer (read: _a professional operator_) or you are looking to set yourself up in a professional capacity.

 You are a strong critical thinker.
 You can always argue either side of a technical decision because you always approach it from both sides.